-The annual inspection of the existing CCR surface impoundments at BGS was completed by a qualified PE on November 8th and 9th, 2016.
-The annual inspection was completed to ensure that the design, construction, operation, and maintenance of the existing CCR surface impoundments at BGS are consistent with recognized and generally accepted good engineering standards.
+The annual inspection of the CCR surface impoundments at BGS was completed by a qualified PE on October 16th and 17th, 2017.
+The annual inspection was completed to ensure that the design, construction, operation, and maintenance of the CCR surface impoundments at BGS are consistent with recognized and generally accepted good engineering standards.

-The annual inspection of the existing CCR surface impoundments at BGS included a review of available information regarding the status and condition of the existing CCR surface impoundments.
-The information reviewed included all relevant files available in the operating record at the time of the annual inspection, as well as all relevant publicly accessible internet site entries.
-These files for the existing CCR surface impoundments at BGS include, but is not limited to, CCR surface impoundment design and construction information (history of construction), hazard potential classification, structural stability assessment, safety factor assessment, hydrologic and hydraulic capacities (inflow flood control plan), results of 7-day inspections and 30-day instrumentation monitoring by a qualified person, and results of the previous annual inspection.
+The annual inspection of the CCR surface impoundments at BGS included a review of available information regarding the status and condition of the CCR surface impoundments.
+The information reviewed included all relevant files available in the operating record at the time of the annual inspection, as well as the Alliant Energy CCR Rule Compliance Data and Information website entries for BGS (ccr.alliantenergy.com).
+These files for the CCR surface impoundments at BGS include, but is not limited to, CCR surface impoundment design and construction information (history of construction), hazard potential classification, structural stability assessment, safety factor assessment, hydrologic and hydraulic capacities (inflow flood control plan), results of 7-day inspections and instrumentation monitoring by a qualified person, and results of the previous annual inspection.

-The annual inspection also included a visual inspection of the existing CCR surface impoundments in order to identify signs of distress or malfunction of the existing CCR surface impoundments and appurtenant structures.
-Additionally, the visual inspection included hydraulic structures underlying the base of the existing CCR surface impoundments or passing through the dikes of the existing CCR surface impoundments for structural integrity and continued safe and reliable operation.
+The annual inspection also included a visual inspection of the CCR surface impoundments to identify signs of distress or malfunction of the CCR surface impoundments and appurtenant structures.
+Additionally, the visual inspection included hydraulic structures underlying the base of the CCR surface impoundments or passing through the dikes of the CCR surface impoundments for structural integrity and continued safe and reliable operation.